jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	- __useConfig__ - If true, __startOffset__ and __itemFormat__ are determined by the current configuration for the given table file.
 	- __startOffset__ - A positive integer defaulting to 0.
 Defines what line the table starts on in {table file}.
 This is ignored for folder-tables.
 	- __itemFormat__ - A regex string defaulting to `(.*)`.
 Determines what part of each item is printed out, as well as what part of each item is used as the weight value.
 The default prints out the entire item.
-	- __useExpressionFormat__ - If true, the result is outputted in the standard expression format.
+	- __useExpansionFormat__ - If true, the result is outputted in the standard expansion format.